muyuhuatang/basic-of-ai/DeepLearning-21-Examples.md

 # Object Detection in Deep Learning
 ## R-CNN
 Full name is Region-CNN, first alogrithm that applied DL into object detection.
+Trianing process of R-CNN is;
+- train AlexNet model on the ImageNet dataset
+- fine-tune the model on the object detection dataset
+- Apply Slective Search method to search the target region, and use the fine-tuned model to extract features in those regions, then store the extracted features
+- Use the stored features to train SVM classifier

+Due to the strong feature extraction capability of CNN networks, the R-CNN outperform traditional methods in the VOC 2007 dataset.

+However, the shortcoming is that it is relatively computational expensive, because the feature extraction process is for every extracted region.

+## Improved R-CNN
+### SPPNet
+Spatial Pyramid Pooling Convolutional Networks, the contribution is that it changed the CNN input size from fixed-size to adjustable-size through ROI Pooling layer, while keeping the output size of CNN remain the same.
+SPPNet still use the SVM as the classifier.

+Intuitively understanding, in R-CNN, the model extract the feature after selecting the target regions, the convolution happens for each single region separately; in SPPNet, the model execute the convolution computation at first, so it will only need process the convolution computation for once, which saved a lot of time.

+### Fast R-CNN / Faster R-CNN
+Different from SPPNet, the Fast R-CNN use the neural network to conduct classification, obtained better acc than SPPNet.

+Still, the Faster R-CNN still applied the Slective Search method to located regions, which will cost the quite a few time.
+So in the Improved version of Faster R-CNN model, it used the RPN (Region Proposal Network) to located the regions, obtained faster speed and better acc.

+### RPN (Region Proposal Network)
+Applied the convolution layer to convolute the raw input data features.

+## Further readings
+- R-FCN: object detection via region-based fully convolution networks
+- YOLO: You Only Look Once - Unified, Realy-Time Object Detection
+- SSD: Single Shot MultiBox Detector
+- YOLO9000: Better, Faster, Stronger

+# Human Face Detection and recognizetion
+## MTCNN model
+Step: detect all the human faces in the picture, then conduct Face Alignment base on the Landmark point of human faces like eyes, noses, mouthes.
+For the MTCNN, MT means Multi-Task, it contains P-Net, R-Net, O-Net:
+- P-Net, R-Net, O-Net: face classification, bounding box regression, facial landmark localization
+- Difference is that P-Net check the region size of 12x12x3, R-Net check 24x24x3, O-Net check 48x48x3.
+- The prior networks could be perceived as filters, passing the filtered information to the later network, and use the biggest but slower network to give out the final classifications.
+THus, the overall processing time is reduced

+## Loss function design for the human faces